-1.6.
-“Consumer” means any person other than an Authorized Agent with whom Customer communicates through the System.
+1.5.
+“Consumer” means any person other than an Authorized Agent or Emissary personnel with whom Customer communicates through the System.

+1.7.
+“Customer Data” means data in electronic form input or collected through the System by or from Customer, including without limitation by Consumers or Authorized Agents.

 1.8.
-“Customer Data” means data in electronic form input or collected through the System by or from Customer, including without limitation by Consumers or other Authorized Agents.

-1.9.
-“Documentation” means Emissary’s standard materials related to use of the System including any content available through the Site.
+“Documentation” means Emissary’s standard materials related to use of the System including any content available through the Site or the System.

 1.10.
-“Message” means any text or email message sent to or received from a Consumer through the System.
-For clarity, “Message” does not include any communication sent or received outside the System through Customer’s web site, email accounts, or telephones and other electronic devices of Customer and its employees and contractors.
+“Message” means any message sent to or received from a Consumer through the System.
+For clarity, “Message” does not include any communication sent or received outside the System through Customer’s website, email accounts, through any other platform, or through telephones and other electronic devices of Customer and its employees and contractors.

-1.11.
-“Order” means an order for access to the System referencing this Emissary Subscription Agreement executed by both parties.
+1.12.
+“Order” means the documentation related to an order for access to the System referencing this Emissary Subscription Agreement executed by both parties.

-1.14.
-“System” means Emissary’s proprietary software-as-a-service system designed to facilitate scripted and/or unscripted communications by text message, electronic mail, or telephone between (a) companies requesting or providing information directly from and to individuals and (b) those individuals.
+1.16.
+“System” means Emissary’s proprietary software-as-a-service system designed to facilitate scripted and/or unscripted Messages between (a) companies requesting or providing information directly from and to individuals and (b) those individuals.

-1.19.
+1.20.
 “User” means any company or individual other than Emissary or its third party service providers who uses the System to communicate with Customer or Customer’s Authorized Agents, or who uses the System on Customer’s behalf or through Customer’s account or passwords, whether authorized or not, including without limitation Consumers and Authorized Agents.

 2. THE SYSTEM.

 2.1.
 Use of the System.
-During the Term, Customer may access and use the System pursuant to: (a) the terms of any outstanding Order, including such features and functions as the Order requires; and (b) Emissary’s policies posted on the Site, as such policies may be reasonably updated from time to time.
+During the Term, Customer may access and use the System pursuant to: (a) the terms of any outstanding Order, including such features and functions as the Order requires; and (b) Emissary’s policies posted on the Site or within the System, as such policies may be reasonably updated from time to time.

 2.2.
 Documentation: Customer may reproduce and use the Documentation solely as necessary to support Users’ use of the System.

-2.4.
+2.3.
 Consumers.
 Customer shall: (a) provide identifying information for each proposed Consumer and Authorized Agent to Emissary through the System and update such information as soon as it become aware of a change; (b) make no representations or warranties regarding the System or any other matter, to Users or any other third party, from or on behalf of Emissary, and Customer shall not create or purport to create any obligations or liabilities for Emissary.
 Emissary shall have no obligation to provide support or other services or other remedies to Consumers except as provided herein.
 For purposes of clarity, it is understood that Consumers may request not to receive Messages and, with regard to Messages generated through the System those requests shall be addressed as set forth in Section 2.4.
 If a Consumer communicates additional support requests through the System which require Emissary’s assistance, it shall be Customer’s responsibility to advise Emissary of such request and Emissary shall work collaboratively with Customer to help address such request.

-2.6.
+2.5.
 Compliance Measures.
-Emissary may implement technical or other measures in its discretion to limit or prevent any use of the System in violation of Customer’s responsibilities under this Section 2, as determined in Emissary’s good faith discretion.
+Emissary may temporarily implement technical or other measures in its reasonable discretion to limit or prevent any use of the System in violation of Customer’s responsibilities under this Section 2, as determined in Emissary’s good faith discretion.
 It is understood that this right is designed for the sole purpose of ensuring that use of the System is in accordance with Applicable Law and reducing the risk for both parties and that use of the System will result in liability to either party or cause harm to either party or to any third party.

 3. SYSTEM FEES.

 3.1.
 Subscription Fees.
 Customer shall pay Emissary the fees set forth in each Order (the “Subscription Fee”) for each Term.
-Emissary will not be required to refund the Subscription Fee under any circumstances except as set forth in the Order.
+Emissary will not be required to refund the Subscription Fee under any circumstances except as set forth in this Agreement.